facebook/infer/_docs/04-adding-checkers.md

 ## How can I create my own checkers?

-Infer Checkers provide a framework to perform intra-procedurally static analyses.
+Infer Checkers provide a framework to perform intra-procedural static analyses.
 Since this is an open source project, everyone is welcome to contribute with new great checkers.
 In this page, we will create a very basic checker - a detector for every time the output method ```PrintStream.println``` is called.
 This should be enough to get you started.

 ## Before you start

-Make sure you are able to successfully build Infer project:
+Make sure you are able to successfully build Infer:

 ```
 ./build-infer.sh
 ```

-Get familiar with Infer checkers and run it with some examples:
+Get familiar with Infer checkers and run Infer with some examples:

 ```
 infer -a checkers -- javac Hello.java